thuypx1983/van.edu/wp-content/plugins/backwpup/readme.txt

 === BackWPup - WordPress Backup Plugin ===
 Contributors: inpsyde, cocreation, danielhuesken, Bueltge, nullbyte
-Tags: Amazon, Amazon S3, back up, backup, chinese, cloud, cloud files, database, db backup, dropbox, dump, file, french, ftp, ftps, german, migrate, multisite, russian, schedule, sftp, storage, S3, time, upload, xml
+Tags: backup, restore, back up, Amazon, Amazon S3, chinese, cloud, cloud files, database, db backup, dropbox, dump, file, french, ftp, ftps, german, migrate, multisite, russian, schedule, sftp, storage, S3, time, upload, xml
 Requires at least: 3.9
 Tested up to: 4.9.5
 Requires PHP: 5.3
-Stable tag: 3.4.5
+Stable tag: 3.5.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Schedule complete automatic backups of your WordPress installation.
 Decide which content will be stored (Dropbox, S3…).
 This is the free version

 == Description ==

+**NEW: BackWPup PRO 3.5 with the long-desired RESTORE feature!
+Get every licence from May 16th to 31 with a [30% DISCOUNT](https://backwpup.com/#buy)!**

 The **backup plugin** **[BackWPup](https://backwpup.com/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
 Please understand: this free version will not be supported as good as the [BackWPup Pro version](https://backwpup.com).
 With our premium version you get first class support and more features.